Andreas D. Koutselos

 d) "Transport properties of diatomic ions in moderately dense gases in an electrostatic field", A. D. Koutselos and J. Samios, Pure Appl.
 Chem.
 76, 223 (2004).

-Research Work of Graduate Students:
+Research Work of recent Graduate Students:

 Maria Anagnostopoulou